jamesaffeld/f5-agility-labs-xc/docs/class4/class4.rst

 This Lab environment highlights some of the basic concepts of F5 Distributed Cloud Multicloud Networking.

 **Narrative:**
 During the lab you will be emulating a customer Engineer at ACME corp who responds to new business requirements quickly by implementing F5's, Network and App connect solutions.

+**Goal:**
-The goal is to demonstrate and understand when to use Network Connect or App Connect to securely extend connectivity between disparate environments.
+Demonstrate and understand when to use F5 Distributed Cloud Network Connect or App Connect to securely extend connectivity between disparate environments.

 .. image:: ./images/intro.png